mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 It's a segment of an Amazon VPC's IP address range where you can place groups of isolated resources.
 Subnets are defined by CIDR blocks, are cotnained within an Availability zone.
+The smallest subnet that you can create is a /28 (16 IP addresses).

 Can be public, private or VPN-only.